epsy/clize/docs/reference.rst

 Positional parameters
 ---------------------

-Normal parameters in python are turned into positional parameters on the CLI.
+Normal parameters in Python are turned into positional parameters on the CLI.
 Plain arguments on the command line (those that don't start with a ``-``) are processed by those and assigned in the order they appear:

 .. code-block:: python